63 Best Books on Java

 3."Core Java: A Comprehensive Study" by Matha Mahesh P

-“Core Java: A Comprehensive Study” Book Review: The book is designed for undergraduate students of B.Tech in Computer Science and I.T as well as BCA/MCA.
-The comprehensive textbook talks about major aspects of Core Java in a simple and easy language.
-The book begins with the fundamentals of Java and further it gives description of the various operators provided by Java.
-The book also tells us the different ways of making decisions through branching, and the core concepts of Java, that is, classes, objects and their features.
-The book also contains intricacies of one of the most important features of object-orientation which include Inheritance, Intricacies and further book elaborates on the classes and interfaces of lang, util and io packages.
+“Core Java: A Comprehensive Study” Book Review: This is a book specifically designed for undergraduate students pursuing B.Tech in Computer Science and IT, as well as BCA/MCA programs.
+This comprehensive textbook covers the major aspects of Core Java in a simple and easy-to-understand language.
+It starts with the fundamentals of Java and provides a detailed explanation of the various operators available in the language.
+The book also covers decision-making using branching statements and explores core concepts such as classes, objects, and their features.
+It dives into the important topic of object-oriented programming, covering inheritance and its intricacies.
+Additionally, the book delves into classes and interfaces found in the lang, util, and io packages, providing a comprehensive understanding of these aspects of Java programming.

 4."Java: Core Concepts and Applications" by Trilochan Tarai